Itoash/DIC-antibiotics/README.md

     startGUI
     ```

+2. If this is the first startup, wait for the models to be downloaded
-2. You'll be greeted by the main window screen; you can now try out the signal processing by selecting a measurement folder (either an Andor Solis spool folder or a TIFF images folder following the [naming convention](#file-naming-conventions-and-other-headaches)) and entering the **Load Stack/Load Spool** command from the file menu, or **Ctrl+L/Ctrl+P** as a shortcut.
+3. You'll be greeted by the main window screen; you can now try out the signal processing by selecting a measurement folder (either an Andor Solis spool folder or a TIFF images folder following the [naming convention](#file-naming-conventions-and-other-headaches)) and entering the **Load Stack/Load Spool** command from the file menu, or **Ctrl+L/Ctrl+P** as a shortcut.
     <div class="image-caption-block">
       <img src="./assets/start_screen_labelled.png" alt="The main splash screen displayed upon application startup.
 Green: file tree.
 Blue: AC plot.
 Yellow: DC/Raw images plots.
 Red: Signals panel.">
       <div class="caption">The main splash screen displayed upon application startup.
 Green: file tree.
 Blue: AC plot.
 Yellow: DC/Raw images plots.
 Red: Signals panel.</div>
     </div>

-3. The results will be displayed in the AC, DC and Raws plots of the main window.
+4. The results will be displayed in the AC, DC and Raws plots of the main window.
 The mean signal and Fourier Transform will be shown in the Signals plot.
 From the Signals plot multiple signal processing options can be selected for further tailoring the analysis; for now, the only important parameter is the frequency.
     <div class="image-caption-block">
       <img src="./assets/signal_pane.png" alt="The Signals panel.
 All the options for signal processing are located here.
 The **Frequency** field has to match the applied frequency during the experiment.">
       <div class="caption">The Signals panel.
 All the options for signal processing are located here.
 The <b>Frequency</b> field has to match the applied frequency during the experiment.</div>